“Nato con la camicia”, born with the shirt on. Italian idioms

 Italian Painting of Today: Giuseppe De Nittis – La lezione di pattinaggio (1875)

-Era ora! – Some Italian Common Sayings
+Era ora! – Some Common Italian Sayings

-I love Italian idioms, sayings and proverbs.
-Let’s learn some expressions related to time: il tempo
+I love Italian idioms, sayings, and proverbs.
+Let’s learn some expressions related to time: il tempo.

 Whether you are a beginner or a fluent Italian speaker, you should learn some sayings as soon as possible for many reasons.
-They are fun, useful, and they will help you to speak more naturally.
+They are fun, useful, and will help you speak more naturally.

 Try to understand and write your own sentences using the same expressions.
 We can check them during our Zoom classes.